 We used all my white serving pieces on a white table cloth.
 I found these fun green vases at Goodwill a while ago and they looked perfect on the cupcake table with a single gerber daisy in them.
 Just a punch of color!

-We also went with Brown Sugar Cupcakes with Browned Butter Icing – my personal favorite!
-I’ll post this recipe later this week too.
+We also served Brown Sugar Cupcakes with Browned Butter Icing.
+These were my personal favorite!

-Because it was so hot out, I had to change the frosting I used for the Chocolate Cherry Cupcakes since it was so hot.
+Because it was so hot out, I had to change the frosting I used for the Chocolate Cherry Cupcakes.
 I used Sara’s recipe over at Our Best Bites and it too held up great in the heat!
-I used natural cherry extract that I found at Whole Foods instead of vanilla.
+I used natural cherry extract that I found at Whole Foods instead of vanilla and it worked beautifully.

-The final selection was the Perfect Lemon Cupcakes I shared a few weeks ago.
-They were yummy but the frosting on these had a hard time in the heat and the strawberries bled on the frosting – didn’t look very pretty, but they were still delicious!
+The final cupcake selection was the Perfect Lemon Cupcakes .
+They were yummy but the frosting on these had a hard time in the heat and the strawberries bled on the frosting.
+They didn’t look very pretty, but they were still delicious!

 When asked what food he would like for the reception the groom, Jordan, suggested that we just throw some burgers on the grill and have some chips and salsa.
 Not exactly traditional wedding reception fare but we did accomodate his wishes with a salsa bar.
 Complete with three types of salsa and two types of chips.

 We opted for Sliders and Sauces rather than full on burgers.
 They were a fun addition to the party and everyone loved them.
 The groom’s sister made up three different sauces for the sliders that were so yummy.
 I will definitely be sharing those recipes with you too!

 And of course there was lots of water!
 Regular water and “Good” water.
 If you have never had “Good” water before you have missed out.
 It is made with lemon extract, citric acid and sugar and has a wonderful refreshing lemon flavor.
 That recipe will be coming too!!!
 Lots to share.